 MEHopper / New Media Museum

 The New Media Museum collects and preserves new media artifacts and history.
 The museum is especially focused on preserving functional demos of media technologies that did not succeed in the “marketplace,” but insiders and historians tend to agree held unrealized potential.
-In order to support this goal, the museum maintains a “living archive” of computing hardware, operating systems, utilities and productivity software as well as applications in areas such as education, information services, hypermedia and extended reality (XR).
-More …
+In order to support this goal, the museum maintains a “living archive” of computing hardware, operating systems, utilities and productivity software as well as applications in education, information services, hypermedia and extended reality (XR).

-The New Media Museum is working on a series of experiments with creating a “virtual museum,” and the goal of the this is threefold.
+The New Media Museum is experimenting with creating a virtual museum — the goal of the this is threefold.

 First, it is an exercise in envisioning what a “real” museum will look like.